flectra-hq/flectra/addons/account/README.md

-Flectra Accounting
+Odoo Accounting
 ---------------

-The Flectra <a href="https://www.flectrahq.com/page/accounting">Open Source Accounting</a> app allows a better way to collaborate with your accountants, your customers and control your suppliers.
+The Odoo <a href="https://www.odoo.com/page/accounting">Open Source Accounting</a> app allows a better way to collaborate with your accountants, your customers and control your suppliers.

 Activate features on demand, from integrated analytic accounting to budget,